-A brief overview of how to connect simple TileLink widgets can be found in the Adding-an-Accelerator section.
+A brief overview of how to connect simple TileLink widgets can be found in the MMIO Peripherals section.
 This section will provide a detailed reference for the TileLink and Diplomacy functionality provided by RocketChip.

 A detailed specification of the TileLink 1.7 protocol can be found on the SiFive website.